-The Wildlife Helpline is open from 8am – 7pm, seven days a week (including Holidays).
+The Wildlife Helpline is open from 9 AM – 3:30 PM, seven days a week (including holidays).

-During our slow season we can receive 20 calls per day.
-During the spring and summer this can escalate to over 60 calls per day.
-For perspective, in 2016 our helpline staff and volunteers responded to nearly 13,000 calls.
+During our slow season, we can receive 20 calls per day.
+During the spring and summer, this can escalate to several hundred calls per day.
+For perspective, in 2021 our helpline staff and volunteers responded to more than 32,000 calls on our Helpline!

 Working with our team, the most challenging task is to determine which animals truly need to come into care and which need to be left where they are.
 This is especially important during spring and summer when fledgling birds are found on the ground and thought to be injured when in fact they are perfectly healthy and progressing through a normal stage of development as they learn to fly.